csm9493/FC-AIDE-Keras/README.md

    * 'sigma_estimation.py'
    : estimate a noise sigma of the noisy image
    * 'test_fc_aide_sup.py'
-   : denoise a noisy image using the supervised model trained on the specific noise level only
+   : denoise a noisy image using the supervised model trained on the specific noise level
    * 'test_fc_aide_ft.py'
    : denoise a noisy image using the supervised model + fine-tuning
    * 'test_fc_aide_blind_sup.py'
-   : denoise a noisy image using the supervised model trained on various noise level only
+   : denoise a noisy image using the supervised model trained on various noise level
    * 'test_fc_aide_blind_ft.py'
    : denoise a noisy image using the supervised model + fine-tuning
    * 'test_fc_aide_blind_estimated_sigma_ft.py'